PRIDE-Archive/pride-web/public/markdown/submitdatapage/content.md

 ### How can I upload a big dataset?

-We recommend creating the submission.px file containing the list of files, and metadata of the submission using the PRIDE Submission Tool.
-Then, save the submission.px to your local computer.
-However, instead of using the PRIDE Submission Tool for the submission, we recommend you to contact a PRIDE support team to get an FTP account and folder to upload the files including the submission.px and checksum.
-Then, you will be able to use your preferred FTP/Aspera client to upload your data.
-After uploading all the data, you can contact a PRIDE team to perform the submission.
+For big submissions, we suggest generating the submission.px file, which includes the list of files and submission metadata, through the PRIDE Submission Tool.
+Following this, save the submission.px file to your local computer.
+Then, we recommend reaching out to the PRIDE support team to obtain an FTP account and dedicated folder for uploading your files, including the submission.px and checksum.
+Once you've secured access, you can employ your preferred FTP or Aspera client to transfer your data.
+Once all the data is successfully uploaded, please contact the PRIDE team to initiate the submission process.

 **Note**: It is important to note that big submissions these recommendations depend on your internet connection and the size of the dataset.
 On average, for submissions less than 1 terabyte, we recommend using the PRIDE Submission Tool.
 For submissions bigger than 1 terabyte, we recommend using the FTP/Aspera client.